heat1q/libldpc/README.md

 `NAME` is the name of the gernerated executable.

-`FLAGS` are compile time constants and are listed in src/flags.txt with their respective default value and short desciption.
-Note that the prefix `-D` has to be added to flags.
+`FLAGS` are compile time constants.
+Note that the prefix `-D` has to be added to flags, in order for the compiler to recoginze them.
 E.g. compiling with the `GPU_ID` and `LOG_TP` flag set to `1`, we write

 `$sh src/make.sh sim "-DGPU_ID=1 -DLOG_TP=1"`

+All possible flags are listed in src/flags.txt with their respective default value and short desciption.

 ### Running
 After successful build the simulator can be executed by